 Function and sustainability are the positive attributes of polished concrete.
 Our industry is working hard to provide clear language about the quality of a polished concrete surface beyond its ability to record scattered light with a gloss meter.

 About new standard

 ST-115 is a standard for the polishing industry that was adopted by the Concrete Sawing and Drilling Association (CSDA).
-The American Concrete Institute (ACI) Committee 310 is recommending that ST-115 be used in conjunction with all polishing specifications in the industry to correctly audit the polishing process and ensure that concrete floors are being refined to their maximum potential.
 The standard explains in detail how to measure texture of a concrete surface using a T Meter (texture meter).
 Over the past 2 years, I had the honor of being the chair of 16 experts in the field of surface metrology, concrete finishing, concrete repair and concrete mix designs.
 These experts represent five major industry associations — ACI, CSDA, ASTM, ASME, ICRI — and five continents.
 They assembled the concrete industry’s first standard document for quantifying a concrete surface by accurately reading its texture and assigning the proper designation code, or STG (surface texture grade).

 This is the first standard of its kind for the concrete industry but not a new standard to other industries.
 The metal and plastic finishing industries adopted similar standards more than 50 years ago because they experienced the same challenges with interpretation and processing techniques the concrete polishing industry faces.